-&lt;sup>1Note: Extended retention requirements must be noted with the archive documents or addressed in facility-specific records retention procedures.
+1Note: Extended retention requirements must be noted with the archive documents or addressed in facility-specific records retention procedures.

-- 15.1.2 All records are held secure and in confidence.
-Records maintained at the laboratory are located in the Long Term Storage Area and are not considered archived.
-Records are archived off-site, and are stored in a secure location where a record is maintained of any entry into the storage facility. - 15.1.3 The laboratory has procedures to protect and back-up records stored electronically and to prevent unauthorized access to or amendment of these records.
+15.1.2 All records are held secure and in confidence.
+Records maintained at the laboratory are located either in the department that originally generated the data or on the data storage shelves adjacent to Sample Receiving.
+Records archived off-site are stored in a secure location where a record is maintained of any entry into the storage facility.
+Logs are maintained in each

+15.1.3 The laboratory has procedures to protect and back-up records stored electronically and to prevent unauthorized access to or amendment of these records.
 All analytical data is maintained as hard copy or in a secure readable electronic format.
-For analytical reports that are maintained as copies in PDF format, see section 20.12.1 'Computer and Electronic Data Related Requirements' for more information. - 15.1.4 The record keeping system allows for historical reconstruction of all laboratory activities that produced the analytical data, as well as rapid recovery of historical data (Records stored off site should be accessible within 2 days of a request for such records).
+For analytical reports that are maintained as copies in PDF format, see section 20.12.1 'Computer and Electronic Data Related Requirements' for more information.
+See COMPSECU.SOP (Computer Security) for details on back-up and security procedures.

+15.1.4 The record keeping system allows for historical reconstruction of all laboratory activities that produced the analytical data, as well as rapid recovery of historical data (Records stored off site should be accessible within 2 days of a request for such records).
 The history of the sample from when the laboratory took possession of the samples must be readily understood through the documentation.
-This shall include inter-laboratory transfers of samples and/or extracts. - The records include the identity of personnel involved in sampling, sample receipt, preparation, or testing.
-All analytical work contains the initials (at least) of the personnel involved.
-The laboratory's copy of the chain of custody is stored with the invoice and the work order sheet generated by the LIMS.
-The chain of custody would indicate the name of the sampler.
-If any sampling notes are provided with a work order, they are kept with this package.
+This shall include inter-laboratory transfers of samples and/or extracts.